MicrosoftDocs/win32-pr.it-it/desktop-src/mediastreaming/basicdevice-remotestreamingurls.md

 ## <a name="property-value"></a>Valore proprietà

-Raccolta enumerabile di puntatori agli URL di streaming remoto.
+Raccolta enumerabile di puntatori a URL di streaming remoti.

 ## <a name="see-also"></a>Vedi anche